ilijapet/smartCOOP_project_plain_javascript_version/README.md

 <br/>
 3.3: Offers goes to next cooperant in stack and then we repeat step 3.2
 <br/>
-3.4: Buyer pay directly to cooperant and on the way 3% of total trade goes to Cooperativ found \
+3.4: Buyer pay over cooperative smrat contract and in this way 3% of total trade goes to Cooperativ found rest to cooperant \
 <br/>
 3.5: Cooperant send back cooperative tokens in equal value to amount of good he sold